MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ### Performance Counters

 There are a number of performance counters that can be used to gauge the activities for the gateway.
-These can be helpful to understanding if we have a large load of activity and may need to make a new gateway.
+These can be helpful to understand if we have a large load of activity and may need to make a new gateway.
 These counters do not reflect how long something takes.

-These counters can be access through the Windows Performance Monitor tool.
+These counters can be accessed through the Windows Performance Monitor tool.

 ![](media/service-gateway-onprem-tshoot/gateway-perfmon.png)